enricllagostera/altctrls-info/docs/index.md

 We aim to make available information to support people looking for information in diverse situation.
 To help with that, we ask contributors to provide each link with a short description and, if possible, information about price and/or license.
 When possible, please credit the creators of that resource on your link description.
 If you want to add the link to a specific topic or even propose a new topic altogether, that is great too.

-Please, use the following format when contributing a tool or resource: `- [Tool](link) — description.
+Please, use the following format when contributing a tool or resource:

+`- [Tool](link) — description.
 Made by <creators>.
 Price: <value>.
-License: <some license>.`
+License: <some license>.` {:.example}

+Example:

-Example: _- [Johnny-Five](http://johnny-five.io/) - a JavaScript library for accessing boards and sensors.
+`- [Johnny-Five](http://johnny-five.io/) - a JavaScript library for accessing boards and sensors.
 Made by Bocoup and contributors.
 Price: free.
-License: MIT._
+License: MIT.`
+{:.example}

-If you contributing, we wiil add your name (or nickname) to the contributors list by default, but you can opt-out too.
+If you contribute, we will add your name (or nickname) to the contributors list by default, but you can opt-out too.
 Just mention that in your [contribution issue]().

 ### Code of Conduct